 Students should feel free to find other internship placements beyond those listed on the web site, but you should discuss these with Dr. Rosenfeld and obtain his approval.

-This should give you some idea about how many different kinds of internships are possible: administrative, lobbying, courts, public defenders, public safety, and many different kinds of nonprofits.
-Also, if you are in the American Humanics Program, you can receive academic credit for your required internship.
+This should give you some idea about how many different kinds of internships are possible: political campaigns, administrative agencies of Federal, state and local governments, lobbying, courts, public defenders, public safety, and many different kinds of nonprofits.
+Also, if you are in the Nonprofit Leadership Alliance (NLA) Program, you can receive academic credit for your required internship.

 If you are interested in an internship for an upcoming semester, email me with your interest, and we can set up an advising appointment.